-eye makeup 9 Reasons Why Your Eyeliner Always Smears
+eye makeup 9 Reasons Why Your Eyeliner Keeps Smearing

-Did you forget or neglect to apply an eye makeup primer prior to applying your eye makeup?
-Just like when you apply a primer before your face makeup, an eye makeup primer preps your skin for your eye makeup and helps increase its lifespan.
+Just like when you apply a primer before your face makeup, if you forget to apply an eye makeup primer prior to applying your eye makeup, you can get some smudging.
+An eye makeup primer will prep your skin for your eye makeup and help increase its lifespan.

-This is another easy one — invest in an eyeliner that’s waterproof!
-Swap your liquid eyeliner for one with a smudge-resistant formula, like the L’Oréal Paris Infallible The Super Slim Liquid Eyeliner or the L’Oréal Paris Matte Signature Liquid Dip Eyeliner, Waterproof.
-For a long-wearing, smudge-proof pencil eyeliner, try the L’Oréal Paris Infallible Pro-Last Waterproof Pencil Eyeliner or L’Oréal Paris Le Liner Signature Easy-Glide Mechanical Eyeliner, Waterproof.
+How to Fix It: Invest in an eyeliner that’s waterproof.
+Swap your liquid eyeliner for a waterproof one like the L’Oréal Paris Grip Precision Felt Waterproof Eyeliner, L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner, or the L’Oréal Paris Le Liner Signature Easy-Glide Mechanical Eyeliner, Waterproof.

-Even if you use a waterproof formula, sometimes your eyeliner can still budge while you’re still working—especially when it’s applied near your waterline.
-To prevent your eyeliner from moving, it’s important to set your eyeliner in place.
-This is a similar concept to using a translucent face powder to set your foundation.
+Even if you use a waterproof formula, sometimes your eyeliner can still budge, especially when it’s applied near your waterline.
+To prevent your eyeliner from moving, it’s important to set your eyeliner in place, just like you use a face powder to set your foundation.

-Set your eyeliner using a long-wearing eyeshadow in a color that matches your liner.
-Apply the eyeshadow with a small flat top brush, pressing it on top of your eyeliner.
-The L’Oréal Paris Infallible 24 HR Eye Shadow will do the trick!
+How to Fix It: Set your eyeliner using a long-wearing eyeshadow in a color that matches your liner.
+Apply the L’Oréal Paris Infallible 24 HR Eye Shadow with a small flat top brush, pressing it on top of your eyeliner.

-Apply a setting spray over your makeup once you’ve finished your look.
-Spray the L’Oréal Paris Infallible Pro-Spray & Set Makeup Extender Setting Spray in “X” and “T” motions over your face so your makeup maintains that “just applied” look all day long.
+How to Fix It: Apply a setting spray over your makeup once you’ve finished your look.
+Spray the L’Oréal Paris Infallible Pro-Spray and Set Make-Up Oil-Free Setting Spray in “X” and “T” motions over your face so your makeup maintains that “just applied” look all day long.

-If you whip out your eyelash curler after you’ve applied your eyeliner this could be the cause of your smears.
-An eyelash curler can easily smudge or move your perfectly placed eyeliner.
+If you whip out your eyelash curler after you’ve applied your eyeliner this could be the cause of your smears, as an eyelash curler can easily smudge or move your perfectly placed eyeliner.

-Curl your lashes prior to applying any eyeliner.
-You’ll get the best of both worlds: perfectly curled eyelashes and totally intact liner.
+How to Fix It: Curl your lashes prior to applying any eyeliner.
+You’ll get the best of both worlds: Perfectly curled eyelashes and totally intact liner.

-While eye cream is an anti-aging skin care essential, there’s a chance you’re overdoing it.
-If you apply too much eye cream before you apply your makeup, without giving it enough time to absorb, it can prevent eyeliner applied to your lower lash line from drying.
-This leads to that unwanted raccoon eye effect.
+While eye cream is a skin care essential, there’s a chance you’re applying it at the wrong time.
+If you apply too much eye cream before you apply your makeup without giving it enough time to absorb, it can prevent eyeliner applied to your lower lash line from drying.

-Apply your eye cream during your skin care routine, then style your hair instead of jumping straight to your makeup.
-This will give your eye cream (and other moisturizing products) time to sink into the skin before you reach for your eyeliner.
+How to Fix It: Apply your eye cream during your skin care routine, then style your hair or pick out your outfit instead of jumping straight to your makeup.
+This will give your eye cream and other moisturizing products time to sink into the skin before you reach for your eyeliner.

 Your eye shape can also affect how your eyeliner wears.
 If you have hooded eyes, for example, there’s a chance that your eyeliner is smudging because you aren’t applying it in a way that steers clear of your extra layer of skin.

-If you have hooded eyes, stick to applying eyeliner in a thin line right against your lashes to avoid any product transfer.
-Check out our article, A Winged Eyeliner Makeup Tutorial For Hooded Eyes, for a step-by-step guide on how to do eyeliner for hooded eyes.
+How to Fix It: If you have hooded eyes, stick to applying eyeliner in a thin line right against your lashes to avoid any product transfer.

-Applying any makeup with a shaky hand is difficult to do, but with eyeliner the stakes are even higher.
-One wrong move and you can end up with unwanted eyeliner smudges (or worse, a poking injury).
+Applying any makeup with a shaky hand is difficult to do, but with eyeliner the stakes are even higher, as one wrong move can lead to unwanted eyeliner smudges or eye poking.

-Lay off the caffeine until after you’ve completed your makeup.
-It might be tempting to sip that favorite cup of joe right before you start or even as you apply your makeup, but holding off on anything that can cause your hands to shake, namely caffeine, might be a savior in helping you avoid smeared eyeliner.
-Check out our article, How To Apply Eyeliner Without Shaking, for more tips.
+How to Fix It: Lay off the caffeine until after you’ve completed your makeup.
+It might be tempting to sip that fresh cup of joe right before you start or even as you apply your makeup, but holding off on anything that can cause your hands to shake, namely caffeine, might be a savior in helping you avoid smeared eyeliner.